deeptho/neumodvb/docs/INSTALL.md

 #### Ubuntu 23.10 ####

-If you wish to install Ubuntu from scratch then install it from `ubuntu-mate-23.10-desktop-amd64.iso` to ensure you have a decent starting point.
+If you wish to install Ubuntu from scratch, then install it from `ubuntu-mate-23.10-desktop-amd64.iso` to ensure you have a decent starting point.

 Install the following packages for building and running neumoDVB: